awstuff/imagepreview.js/README.md

 A lightweight possibility to  preview single images and display entire galleries.
 Aka a basic fancybox clone.
 Uses plain javascript, no dependencies.

 ## Usage
-In order to use imagePreview.js, download the js, the css and the png files and include them in your page:
+In order to use imagePreview.js, download the js, the css and the png files and include the js and css ones in your page:

 ````html
 <link rel="stylesheet" type="text/css" href="imagePreview.css">